 Loan fees incurred and paid as a result of debt instruments are accumulated and amortized over the term of the related debt, based on an effective interest method.
 On October 1, 2012, we funded the purchase of the Silver Slipper Casino with the full amount of the \$50.0 million first lien term loan ("First Lien Credit Agreement") with Capital One Bank, N.A. ("Capital One") and the full amount of the second lien term loan ("Second Lien Credit Agreement") with ABC Funding, LLC, as discussed in Note 4.
-We incurred \$4.7 million in loan fees related to obtaining the First Lien Credit Agreement and \$1.0 million in loan fees related to obtaining the First Lien Credit Agreement (the "First Lien Amendment") and a mendment to the Second Lien Credit Agreement (the "Second Lien Amendment") and incurred \$0.2 million in additional loan fees, as discussed in Note 4.
+We incurred \$4.7 million in loan fees related to obtaining the First Lien Credit Agreement and \$1.0 million in loan fees related to obtaining the Second Lien Credit Agreement.
+On August 26, 2013, we entered into a first amendment to the First Lien Credit Agreement (the "First Lien Amendment") and an amendment to the Second Lien Credit Agreement (the "Second Lien Amendment") and incurred \$0.2 million in additional loan fees, as discussed in Note 4.
 All of the loan fees are amortized over the terms of the agreements.
 The First Lien Amendment modifications included an extended maturity date to June 29, 2016, therefore the amortization period for these loan fees was extended.

-The aggregate loan fee amortization was \$0.4 million and \$0.5 million for the three months ended March 31, 2014 and March 31, 2013, respectively.
+The aggregate loan fee amortization was \$0.4 million and \$0.5 million for the three months ended June 30, 2014 and June 30, 2013, respectively, and \$0.7 million and \$1.0 million for the six months ended June 30, 2014 and June 30, 2013, respectively.